machineware-gmbh/vcml/doc/tracing.md

 # VCML Tracing

-VCML offers TLM transaction tracing functionality.
+VCML offers transaction tracing functionality for TLM and various other protocols, such as GPIO, CLK, PCI, I2C, SPI, SD, Serial, Ethernet, CAN and Virtio.
 Tracing can be enabled globally via `system.trace=1` or for individual components via e.g. `system.sdhci.sd_out.trace=1`

 Tracing is available for all known payload types: `tlm_generic_payload`, `gpio_payload`,